SenpaiLuwi/TechCook/README.txt

 5. Once it is finished click on open and if a warning message occured, ignore or countinue anyway.

+6. username: admin password: admin123

-6. You can now use the "TechCook" app!
+7. You can now use the "TechCook" app!
 Enjoy!